spawnmarvel/azure-automation-bicep-and-labs/azure-extra-linux-vm/README.md

 https://github.com/spawnmarvel/azure-automation/blob/main/azure-extra-linux-vm/READMELinuxOnAzure.md

 ## Learn to use Bash with the Azure CLI (quick guide)

+Azure CLI reference commands can execute in several different shell environments, but Microsoft Docs primarily use the Bash environment.
+If you are new to Bash and also the Azure CLI, you will find this article a great place to begin your learning journey.
+Work through this article much like you would a tutorial, and you'll soon be using the Azure CLI in a Bash environment with ease.

 * Query results as JSON dictionaries or arrays
 * Format output as JSON, table, or TSV